-Rental scams in Singapore
+7. Rental scams

-Scammers are targeting landlords (not tenants!) in a new wave of landlord rental scams.
 One iteration of this scam is a phishing scam in which the tenant says they will pay you first.
 They ask for your account details and personal details like NRIC number.
 Then they use the information to hack your accounts.

 In another scam, a tenant rents your property, and then sublets it to someone else without your knowledge.
 They usually pay a few months’ rent, and then skip town and happily collect the rent from the subtenant.
 Eventually, when your rent stops coming in, you turn up at the property to find out what’s going on only to find a total stranger living there.

 There is another iteration of this scam, which happens when the tenant simply sublets your property at a higher price on Airbnb.
 This can go on for a long time without your ever knowing, so make sure you inspect your property from time to time.